mantidproject/mantid/docs/source/release/v5.1.0/direct_geometry.rst

 Bugfixes
 --------

-- A bug causing an exception when attempting to overplot on a plot with different axes has been fixed.
+- A bug causing an exception when attempting to overplot workspaces with different axes has been fixed.
 - A crash when clicking cancel while renaming or adding a workspace has been fixed.

 :ref:`Release 5.1.0 <v5.1.0>`